-In an academy conversion document published on its website, Noel-Baker said: "Additional monies have been sourced from the DfE to support any extra costs - this is normal for PFI-funded schools."
+In an academy conversion document published on its website.
+Noel-Baker said: "Additional monies have been sourced from the DfE to support any extra costs - this is normal for PFI-funded schools."
 However, the trust said it had not received extra cash.

 Schools Week revealed in July how Ofsted-rated outstanding St Joseph's college had pulled out of taking over a struggling nearby school in Stoke-on-Trent because of its costly PFI.
 Governors said the deal was "too risky", despite the takeover already having been approved in principle and the council offering the school an "unprecedented" £1.5 million sweetener.

 Trobe said: "It's extremely disappointing and sad to hear that PFI has caused other complexities to a school that obviously needed the support of a trust.
 There was an "urgent need for the DfE to look at PFI-related issues and their conversions to ensure they are not protracted".
 After extensive investigations by Schools Week, the government announced in March it would include funding for PFI schools under its new fair funding formula.
 However, the new funding will not now be introduced until at least 2018.

 The DfE did not respond to a request for comment on Noel-Baker and said that it did not provide a running commentary of sponsorship talks.
 Baverstock did not respond to requests for comment.
 Ofsted criticises Plymouth CAST performance JOHN DICKENS @JOHNDICKENSSW A trust qualified to be a "system leader" under government plans to rank academy chains has been criticised for a significant decline in its schools' performances.
 Ten of the 36 academies run by the Plymouth CAST trust were visited as part of a focused Ofsted inspection in October after concerns about the trust's performance.
 Six of the ten were judged as requires improvement or inadequate.
 Senior staff did not have a "sufficient understanding" of performance with some schools having a "significant decline" since joining the trust, said the inspection report.
 Until recently there was also no strategy to monitor safeguarding procedures.
 Schools Week reported in March that Plymouth CAST would qualify as a "system leader" under schools commissioner Sir David Carter's (pictured) new plans for larger academy chains to help others grow and be accountable directly to him.
 The report could also prove a test case for the special relationship the government has with religious trusts if schools are forced to leave an under-performing chain.
-Schools Week also previously revealed chief executive John Mannix's £85,000 salary was the lowest among large academy chains leaders.
+Schools Week also previously revealed chief executive John Mannix's £85.000 salary was the lowest among large academy chains leaders.
 A spokesperson for the trust said Mannix was now on leave.

-Ofsted said that more than a third of Plymouth CAST's schools had now been inspected since the trust took over and more than half were "not providing a good quality of education".
-The trust's primary schools also scored "significantly below the national level".
-The trust has received more than £2 million of additional funding, but the report says that no one in the trust could "explain how this funding has been used and what difference it has made to improve the achievement of pupils.
-The answer is, not nearly enough."
+Ofsted said that more than a third of Plymouth CAST's schools The trust has received more enough."
 The findings could now test a recent memorandum of understanding between the government and religious school trusts.
 Trusts with religious character have more of a say about any new sponsors for their schools, should they be deemed in need of a takeover.
 Plymouth CAST, whose directors are appointed by the Catholic Bishop of Plymouth, took over 34 schools that converted en-masse in April 2014.
 It is now responsible for 36 schools across seven local authorities in the south west.